 - 1. Inspect belts for cracks, fraying, or stretched out areas.
 Replace if necessary. - 2.
-To replace belt with automatic tensioner, release tension on belt using a long handled 1/2 inch drive tool in square hole in end of tensioner arm.
+To replace belt with automatic tensioner, release tension on belt using a breaker bar and socket on tension arm.

 To replace belt with manual tensioner, release tension at belt tensioner (See MANUAL BELT TENSIONER ADJUSTMENT in Lubrication and Maintenance/500 Hour/12 Month Section.)